 No person may receive more than one university prize in any college year.

 DEGREES

-Willamette University offers courses of study leading to the degrees of Bachelor of Arts, Bachelor of Music and Bachelor of Laws.
+Willamette University offers courses of study leading to the degrees of Bachelor of Arts, Bachelor of Music, Bachelor of Laws, and Master of Arts in Teaching.